How to vote on polling day and find out where your polling station is.

 How to vote

-On election day, you need to go to your local polling station where you will be issued with a ballot paper.
+On election day, you need to go to your local polling station, show your ID and you will be issued with a ballot paper.

 At most elections, you simply take your ballot paper into a booth, put a mark on the ballot paper next to the name of the candidate or candidates you want to vote for and put your paper in the ballot box.
 That is all there is to it.

 Video of how to vote at a polling station

 We’ve produced this short video to show you what you can expect when you visit one of our polling stations.

 If your name is on the electoral register, you will receive a poll card a few weeks before the election day.
 This will tell you when and where to vote.
 You will vote at your local polling station.